-- Who to discuss this situation with, for example, at a team meeting or with a senior staff member. - How to document this request and any management plan in the young man's care notes. - The possible use of sexual aids. - ♦ What personal care should be provided by staff following the young man's masturbation.
+- Who to discuss this situation with, for example, at a team meeting or with a senior staff member. - How to document this request and any management plan in the young man's care notes. - The possible use of sexual aids. - The personal care that should be provided by staff following the young man's masturbation.

-- ♦ Whether the organisation has detailed, robust policies in place regarding sex and relationships. - ♦ Appropriate staff ratios in order to safeguard both staff and young people.
+- Whether the organisation has detailed, robust policies in place regarding sex and relationships. - Appropriate staff ratios in order to safeguard both staff and young people.